 - Avoid the use of the standby option - this is still an energy demand so turn it off at the wall

 - Unplug electrical chargers (for example mobile phones, bluetooth charging devices, etc.) when they are not being used

 - Do not have the heating on with windows open.
 Use the valve on the radiator to turn the heating down or off

 - Please report any faulty lights, heaters or dripping taps via the Warwick Accommodation website

 - Turn off taps/showers when not in use

 - Remember water from taps at Warwick is drinkable (unless labelled otherwise) so you can refill rather than buying bottled water

 - Boil only what you need in a kettle

-- Put a lid on pans when cooking and turn off the hob when you have finished
+- Put a lid on pans when cooking and turn off the hob or oven when you have finished